xiaoyuxie-vico/PyDimension/README.md

 ## Advantages

+Our approach is not purely data-driven, but rather combines fundamental physics principles with state-of-the-art machine learning techniques to solve scientific and engineering problems.
+By embedding the principle of dimensional invariance into a two-level machine learning scheme, our methodology is able to automatically discover dominant dimensionless numbers and governing laws from measurement data.
+This approach allows us to reduce high-dimensional parameter spaces and simplify complex processes, while still retaining a physically interpretable and accurate representation of the system.
+The detailed advantages are shown bwlow:

 - **Dimension reduction**:
   - Dimensionless leanring can reduce a large number of parameters to a few dominant dimensionless numbers.
 - **Better interpretability**: